antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/chat.md

     """
 ```
 #### Purpose
-- Processes the raw LLM response by separating the primary content from any follow-up queries.
+- Processes and splits the raw LLM output into primary response text and follow-up queries.

 #### Process Flow
-1. Uses a regular expression to locate a delimiter.
+1. Searches for a delimiter in the response text.
-2. Converts URLs within the main text into Markdown links.
+2. Converts any URLs into Markdown hyperlinks.
-3. Splits follow-up questions into a list.
+3. Splits follow-up questions based on punctuation and returns them in a list.

 #### Inputs and Outputs
 - **Inputs**:
   - `response`: The full text output from the LLM.
 - **Outputs**:
-  - A dictionary with `"llm_output"` and `"options"`.
+  - A dictionary with keys `"llm_output"` and `"options"`.

 ---